 My feeling?
 I’ve already said that I believe Casey did it.
 But let me go a bit deeper into some speculation about why she was not convicted.
 The opinions expressed here are the gobbling of an old Tom Turkey and do not represent the views of the Google Ad Sense sponsors whose ads adorn these pages.
 I need them — the money I’ve made from click-throughs goes to buy Purina Mouse Chow for the Mouse Who Ate Xanax.
 But I digress.

 Clearly, the State did not prove its case to the satisfaction of the jurors.
 The burden of proof was on the State of Florida and they botched it.
 If you read the previous post featuring the words of a deputy sheriff in another county, you know that the State Attorney’s Office was bludgeoned by the media early in the game, pressured into indicting Ms. Anthony before they had a case.
+You can keep an eye out for this section to learn more about their roles in criminal cases.
 It seems that even with three years to prepare a case, much theorizing had to be done at the eleventh hour.
 The State constructed a house of cards centering on duct tape and chloroform as murder weapons, but they could not prove the theory and the house came tumbling down.

 Why the big obsession with chloroform and duct tape?
 Because it was all they had.
 But let me propose an alternate theory involving “Zanny the Nanny.”
 “Zanny” happens to be a nickname for Xanax, a drug used for generalized anxiety disorder that has a sedative effect and which is easily available on the street.
 Teenagers use it because it is relatively cheap and it produces a dreamy effect, which is even stronger if it is crushed and snorted.
 It isn’t much of a stretch to theorize that “Zanny the Nanny” could refer to the use of Xanax as a sedative for a child who wouldn’t go to sleep when mommy wanted to go out and play — especially if mommy was into the club/drug scene and could obtain an unlimited supply of Zanny.
 What if mommy slipped a little too much Zanny to the child and caused an overdose?
 Perhaps the child went into convulsions and died.
 Perhaps the duct tape was not a significant part of the whole thing.